Nūr (Islam): Nizari Isma'ili belief

 The followers of the Nizari Isma'ili sect believe that divine guidance continues to reach Ismailis through the progeny of Muhammad.

 The Imams have the function of conveying the inner, esoteric understanding to Ismailis.
 According to Nadia Eboo Jamal, the Imams are "the inheritors of his spiritual knowledge (ilm), the bearers of the light (nūr) of God and His living proof (hujjah) on earth."

 According to the fifth Shiite Imam, Muhammad al-Baqir, the imams are the muḥaddathūn that are mentioned in the Quran, and are the light of God (nūr Allāh).

 He was asked to comment on the Quranic verse Q64:8, "And believe in Allah and His Messenger and the nūr (light) that We have brought down."
 He replied that the imams from the Prophet's family were in fact the light of God (nūr Allah) in the heavens and on earth.
 This spiritual light, passed down from one generation to the next, symbolizes the eternal knowledge that Muhammad passed on to Ali and his descendants.

 There seem to be two concepts.
-The nūr muḥammadī, a light from the side of Adam that is passed down from Prophet to Prophet till Mohammad and then through genealogical descent, while the nūr Allah is inherited at the time the previous possessor dies.
+The nūr muḥammadī, a light from the side of Adam that is passed down from Prophet to Prophet until Mohammad and then through genealogical descent, while the nūr Allah is inherited at the time the previous possessor dies.

 The imam has the nūr muḥammadī at birth, but is silent until he receives the nūr Allah.

 The nūr muḥammadī is the symbol of succession and the substance that connects Adam to Muhammad and Muhammad to the imams.

 The nūr Allah is the symbol of inspiration and prophecy, which the imams share with the prophets and all men chosen by God.